glorpen/glorpen-di/README.rst

 - any class configured by DI mechanism should not be modified in any way
 - there should be no external services definition files for DI
-- no DI "compiling" - Python is dynamic languge and it should stay that way
+- no DI "compiling" -for that we have introspection and dynamic language